Paula Badosa: 2012–2020: Major main draw and top 100 debuts

 At the 2018 Morocco Open, she reached the quarterfinals and lost to Aleksandra Krunić.
 In September, she won the 60k Open de Valencia, defeating fellow Spaniard Aliona Bolsova in the final.

 At the 2019 Australian Open, she made her major main-draw debut after passing qualifying; she lost to wildcard Kimberly Birrell in the first round.
 In July, she reached her first WTA Tour semifinal at the Palermo Ladies Open, but then lost to world No. 5, Kiki Bertens.
-She followed this by reaching the semifinals of the WTA 125 Karlsruhe Open and, as a reult, the top 100.
+She followed this by reaching the semifinals of the WTA 125 Karlsruhe Open and, as a result, the top 100.
 At the Korea Open, she advanced to the quarterfinals but then lost to Wang Yafan.

 In the early 2020 season, Badosa recorded her first match-win in a Grand Slam tournament at the Australian Open, defeating qualifier Johanna Larsson in the first round.
 She then lost to world No. 7, Petra Kvitová.
 In September, she reached the semifinals at the İstanbul Cup, where she lost to Eugenie Bouchard.
 Her biggest result of the year was at the French Open, where she reached her first round of 16 at a major.
 There, she defeated two former Grand Slam champions, Sloane Stephens and Jeļena Ostapenko.

-2021: Indian Wells title, top 10
+2021: Indian Wells title, Roland Garros quarterfinal, top 10

 In May, Badosa reached her first WTA 1000 semifinal at the Madrid Open, making her the first Spanish woman to reach the semifinals in the tournament history, defeating No. 8 seed Belinda Bencic.
 She faced top seed and world No. 1, Ashleigh Barty, in the semifinals, where Barty got her revenge.
 As a result, Badosa reached a new career-high of world No. 42.

 At the Serbia Open, she reached a third straight clay-court semifinal, defeating seventh seed Rebecca Peterson.
 As a result, she entered the top 40 for the first time in her career and went on to win her maiden title when Ana Konjuh retired injured in the final.

 Initially unseeded at the French Open, she was promoted to seed No. 33 after the withdrawal of Alison Riske.
 Badosa beat Lauren Davis and Danka Kovinić in straight sets before facing Ana Bogdan.
 Having saved a match point in the second set, she went on to take the match in three sets to move into the fourth round of the French for the second year in a row.
 She then faced former finalist and 20th seed Markéta Vondroušová, whom she defeated in three sets to move into the quarterfinals of a major for the first time.
 Here, despite being up a break in the final set, she fell to Tamara Zidanšek.

 Badosa represented Spain in the 2020 Summer Olympics women's singles and women's doubles events.
 Badosa and her partner Sara Sorribes Tormo beat Mexican pairing Giuliana Olmos and Renata Zarazúa in the first round, before losing in the second to Czech pairing and eventual gold medalists, Barbora Krejčíková and Kateřina Siniaková.